Health Encyclopedia

 • Changes in your medicines

-• You start to have near fainting on a more frequent basis
+• You start to have near-fainting more often

 Powered by StayWell